• Skip to primary navigation

 Instructions

-• In a stockpot over medium-high heat, sauté onion for 7-8 minutes.
+• In a stockpot over medium-high heat, sauté onion and carrot for 7-8 minutes.
 (I use 3 Tbsp. water/broth for no-oil sauté method, adding more as needed.)

-• When onion is translucent, add carrots, garlic, basil, and oregano.
-Stir and sauté 2 minutes.
+• When onion is translucent, add garlic, basil, and oregano.
+Stir and sauté 1-2 minutes until garlic is fragrant.

-• Stir in spinach during the last couple minutes of cooking.
-Salt to taste.
+• Roughly chop spinach and stir in during the last couple minutes of cooking.
+Salt and pepper to taste.

 Notes